- Terminal MA

 Composition and Rhetoric

-At UMass, students interested in composition and rhetoric will find a well established program focused on the study of writing in academic and public spaces, emphasizing the intersections of theory, pedagogy, and literate practice.
+At UMass, students interested in studying composition and rhetoric at the graduate level will find a well established program focused on the study of writing in academic and public spaces, emphasizing the intersections of theory, pedagogy, and literate practice.

 The rhetoric and composition faculty offer core courses in composition theory, rhetorical theory, literacy studies, and research methodologies which are supplemented by a wide array of special topics courses on public discourse, genre theory, race and writing, gender and writing, and writing and emerging technologies to name just a few.
 These complement the Department of English's extensive offerings in literary and cultural studies, creative writing, and American Studies.
 Building on these opportunities, doctoral students have the flexibility to define their own course of study and research project.